eleanorfrajka/template-project/docs/source/pypi-publish.md

 ## ✅ Workflow Steps

 ### 🔀 1.
 Merge your PRs to `main`
-Ensure all desired changes are merged into the upstream `main` branch.
+Ensure all desired changes are merged into the `main` branch.

-If you're working in a fork, make sure on github.com you sync your forked `main` to upstream `main`.
+If you're working in a fork from the upstream, sync your main to upstream main on Github.com
 ---

 ### 🖥 2.
 On your local machine